Margaret716/Margaret716/README.md

 ## Who I am?
 <br />
-I'm in a second year of Cybersecurity studies with network specializations.
+I'm in a third year of Cybersecurity studies with network specializations.
 I always engage in projects with total commitment and dedication, which translates into achieving positive outcomes.
 I'm not afraid to take responsibility for my actions and approach challenges with determination.

 I am motivated to develop my skills and expand my knowledge in the field of cybersecurity.
 I consciously embrace the fact that this dynamic field requires continuous learning and improvement.
 I strive to broaden my horizons by participating in CTFs, training, and additional lectures to stay up-to-date with the latest trends and solutions in cybersecurity.

-I am proud to say that I consistently demonstrate strong leadership skills, unwavering determination, and the ability to inspire and motivate others.

 I take the lead in projects and initiatives, actively driving progress and ensuring that goals are achieved.
 My natural inclination towards problem-solving allows me to confidently navigate challenges, find innovative solutions, and overcome obstacles.